We may receive a commission on purchases made from links.

 If you've already attempted to clean your TV screen with some sort of cleaner, then there are probably some existing streaks you need to take care of.
 While a dry microfiber cloth is key to regular maintenance, it may not be powerful enough to remove any stubborn streaks from those previous misguided attempts at giving it a good clean.
 Luckily, you don't have to go too far — all you need is another cloth and some distilled water.

-HelloTech says the key to a flawless flat screen is simple: Start with a dry microfiber cloth, wiping in gentle, circular motions.
+The key to a flawless flat screen is simple: Start with a dry microfiber cloth, wiping in gentle, circular motions.
 Then, spray another clean lint-free cloth with water.
 You don't want it to be oversaturated, and you definitely don't want to spray the water directly on the screen, since that could fry the internals of your TV.
 Get the cloth just damp enough and wipe the streaks away for good, then follow up with the dry cloth again to finish things off.

-According to Digital Innovations, ammonia-based cleaners can wreak havoc on your flat screen TV.
+If water alone isn't cutting it, don't panic — and definitely don't grab just any of your nearest cleaning chemicals, either.
+Ammonia-based cleaners can wreak havoc on your flat screen TV.
 Ironically enough, people used to regularly use Windex to wipe down their old school TVs back in the day, but the popular window cleaner can actually degrade the protective layer of LCD flat screen TVs.
 Better to be safe than sorry!

 A tiny bit of isopropyl alcohol is about as harsh as you should get when it comes time to cleaning your flat screen TV, and that's saying something, considering it's not all that heavy-duty.

 But if you're faced with some utterly annoying streaks front and center on your TV before the big game, this easy method may save your viewing party.
-Start with an equal amount of water and isopropyl alcohol and mix the two, then apply it directly to an anti-static cloth.
+Start with an equal amount of water and isopropyl alcohol and mix the two.
+Then apply it directly to an anti-static cloth.
 Be sure to wring out any excess liquid so that you aren't over-saturating the TV.

-If that doesn't quite do the trick, Techwalla says it's safe to step up the game a bit and opt for 100% isopropyl alcohol instead — no water necessary to dilute it.
+If that doesn't quite do the trick, it's safe to step up the game a bit and opt for 100% isopropyl alcohol instead — no water necessary to dilute it.
 It's a common fix for smudged device screens beyond just the TV: your phone, your laptop, you name it!
 Once you're done, give the TV another gentle wipe with the plain water to get rid of any residue from the alcohol, then dry it with a clean cloth.
 You should be ready to watch kickoff without a single streak in sight!

-Believe it or not, but Panasonic, one of the most popular electronics companies out there, used to tout a very interesting recommendation for stuck-on streaks: Dish soap.
+Believe it or not, but Panasonic, one of the most popular electronics companies out there, used to tout a very interesting recommendation for stuck-on streaks: dish soap.

-According to Consumer Reports, the brand has said that the key to eliminating pesky streaks — after you've exhausted all other options — is a 100:1 ratio of water and dish soap.
+The brand has said that the key to eliminating pesky streaks — after you've exhausted all other options — is a 100:1 ratio of water and dish soap.
 That means barely any soap at all, since the bubbles could get out of hand quickly, and leave you with a damaged device.

 Always, always, always apply the cleaning solution to a gentle cloth first, then wipe down the screen.
 The last thing you want to do is spray the DIY cleaner onto the TV directly, since it's crucial that you control the amount of soap and water used.
 Double-check that the dish soap you're using does not contain ammonia or any abrasive chemicals or particles — if not, you should be in the clear to get cleaning.